 Hand Injuries in Construction

-A construction worksite can be a real epicenter for hand injuries.
+A construction site can be a real epicenter for hand injuries.
 A 2011 article in EHS Today cites some scary statistics about the frequency and the expense of such incidents:

 From the U.S. Bureau of Labor Statistics -- When cuts and lacerations of the fingers and hands are combined, the number of days-away-from work cases (approximately 110,000 annually), are second only to back strains and sprains,